 Our findings

 The vision of the service was clearly highlighted on its website.
 The owner and therapist kept in contact with each other and met regularly to discuss the service.
-Yearly reviews of the service's vision, aims and objectives should be recorded.
 Staff meetings should be formally recorded.

 Clear vision and purpose